hwheeler01/CompBio/github.md

 Go to the [shell](http://stat545-ubc.github.io/git09_shell.html).

-Take charge of -- or at least notice! -- what directory you're in. `pwd` to display working directory. `cd` to move around.
+Take note of what directory you're in.
+Use `pwd` to display working directory and `cd` to move around.

 Clone `myrepo` from GitHub to your computer.
 This URL should have **your GitHub username** and the name of **your practice repo**.
 If your [shell](git09_shell.html) cooperates, you should be able to paste the whole `https://....` bit that we copied above.
 But some shells are not (immediately) clipboard aware.
 Type it. **Accurately.**